tenderScript/tenderScript.github.io/_posts/2017-05-08-professionalsuite.markdown

 **Iteration**

 Professional suite was showing promise as an efficient event creation tool, however other pieces required to paint the full picture are in stages I cannot show.
-The state of this project may provide you with more questions than answers, but I felt it was important to include one of the first projects I participated in that made use of the full ux process.
-The motivations behind professional suite were to solve a common problem between all the schools, but additional phases of testing and iteration still need to be completed.
+The state of this project is incomplete, but I felt it was important to include one of the first projects I participated in that made use of a full UX process.
+The motivations behind professional suite were to solve a common problem shared by all VNN's partner schools, but before I can say it did, additional phases of testing and iteration still need to be completed.
 <br>
 <br>
 <br>